Get the sources Luke!

 $> cpanm .

-You can use the –notest flag if you are brave and want to skip the test-suite execution.
+You can use the –notest flag if you are brave and want to skip the tests suite execution for each install perl module.

 Offline installation of Perl dependencies